-Because of this, the Linux kernel in Red Hat Enterprise Linux 6 eliminates the periodic timer: as a result, the idle state of a CPU is now tickless.
-This prevents the CPU from consuming unnecessary power when it is idle.
+Since Red Hat Enterprise Linux 6, the kernel runs tickless which means the previous periodic timer interrupts have been replaced with on-demand interrupts.
+Therefore, idle CPUs are allowed to remain idle until a new task is queued for processing, and CPUs that have entered lower power states can remain in these states longer.
 However, benefits from this feature can be offset if your system has applications that create unnecessary timer events.
-Polling events (such as checks for volume changes, mouse movement, and the like) are examples of such events.
+Polling events, such as checks for volume changes or mouse movement are examples of such events.

-Red Hat Enterprise Linux 6 includes tools with which you can identify and audit applications on the basis of their CPU usage.
-Refer to Chapter 2, Power management auditing and analysis for details.
+Red Hat Enterprise Linux 7 includes tools with which you can identify and audit applications on the basis of their CPU usage.
+Refer to Chapter 2, Power Management Auditing And Analysis for details.